Chat Interface

 Show Estimated Token Count:

-Displays estimated token consumption for input text in the input box (reference only, not actual context tokens).
+Displays the estimated Token count for the input text in the input box (not the actual context consumed, for reference only).

 Paste Long Text as File:

-When disabled, only renders model responses, not sent messages.
+When disabled, only the model's reply messages are rendered, not the sent messages.

 Target Language: